danielecook/Awesome-Bioinformatics/README.md

 * __[Bedtools2](https://github.com/arq5x/bedtools2)__ - A Swiss Army knife for genome arithmetic.
 * __[BEDOPS](https://bedops.readthedocs.org/en/latest/index.html)__ - the fast, highly scalable and easily-parallelizable genome analysis toolkit
 * __[gffutils](https://github.com/daler/gffutils)__ - GFF and GTF file manipulation and interconversion

-#### Genomic Traits

-__Genomic Traits__ are differences in terms of DNA structure or content observed among populations that may be regulated by genetic variation.
-For example, telomere length or rDNA copy number.

-* __[Telseq](https://github.com/zd1/telseq)__ - Telseq is a tool for estimating telomere length from whole genome sequence data.
-* __[bam toolbox](https://github.com/AndersenLab/bam-toolbox)__ MtDNA:Nuclear Coverage; Bam Toolbox can output the ratio of MtDNA:nuclear coverage, a proxy for mitochondrial content.

 ### Variant Simulation